-[45CSR\$30-5.1.c.2.A.]
-[45CSR13, R13-2608, 4.4.1.]
-(Emission Groups 1S, 2S, 3S, 4S, 5S, 6S, 7S, 9S, and 11S) [45CSR13, R13-2608, 5.4.1.]
-(Em.
-Unit ID: Aux 1)
+[45CSR§30-5.1.c.2.A., R13-2663, 4.4.1., General Permit G60-D §4.2.1., G60-C063 General Permit Registration]

 3.4.2.
 Retention of records.
 The permittee shall retain records of all required monitoring data and support information for a period of at least five (5) years from the date of monitoring sample, measurement, report, application, or record creation date.
 Support information includes all calibration and maintenance records and all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.
 Where appropriate, records may be maintained in computerized form in lieu of the above records.
+At a minimum, the most recent two (2) years of data shall be maintained on site.
+The remaining three (3) years of data may be maintained off site but must remain accessible within a reasonable time.
+Where appropriate, the permittee may maintain records electronically (on a computer, on computer floppy disks, CDs, DVDs, or magnetic tape disks), on microfilm, or on microfiche.